dev8523/EmpApp-CRUD-Operations/README.md

 This is a J2EE project which is developed using:
 1. Backend - JDBC, Servlets & JSP.
 2. Frontend - HTML, CSS, Bootstrap, Javascript.
-3. Design Pattern - Singleton Deign Pattern
+3. Backend Design Pattern - Singleton Deign Pattern

 # For your Understanding:
 This contains 3 screenshots of the UI part: